-20 €12.7 million / €184.4 million = 6.9%.
+$^{20}$ €12.7 million / €184.4 million = 6.9%.

-65. In the spring of 2014, a dispute about a one-off modification to the programme,21which had been presented after the fact to the Oversight Committee, accentuated the latter's mistrust of the Project Director's Office.
-The external auditor had then recommended, without questioning the responsibility delegated to the project manager for the committee on the details of the use of this budgetary envelope, effectively limiting recourse to the contingency reserve for the financing of minor technical adaptations.
+65. In the spring of 2014, a dispute about a one-off modification to the programme, which had been presented after the fact to the Oversight Committee, accentuated the latter's mistrust of the Project Director's Office.
+The external auditor had then recommended, without questioning the responsibility delegated to the project manager for the commitment of funds, reinforcement of the a posteriori information provided to the Oversight Committee on the details of the use of this budgetary envelope, effectively limiting recourse to the contingency reserve for the financing of minor technical adaptations.
 It also recommended planning if necessary for the constitution, at an appropriate level, of a specific additional reserve with a view to the financing of any substantial modifications to the functional program for which the approval and financing should, in that case, be formally submitted for the prior approval of the Oversight Committee.